SeleneRP/selene-docs/src/content/docs/reference/configuration/server.md

     label: Server Configuration
 ---

 Server configuration is done through the `server.lua` file.
-This is a special script that has access to some additional functions, such as `load_bundle` and `load_map`.
+This is a special script that cannot access regular game functions, but instead has access to config-related functions such as `load_bundle` and `load_map`.

 Configuration options are defined as global variables from this script.